 Upon impoundment of any dog or other animal, the impounding authority shall immediately notify the owner in writing.
-Such written notice shall be served upon the owner or, if the owner is not present, then upon any person of suitable age and discretion residing at the owner's residence.
-Contained within such written notice shall be a description of the dog or other animal, any license number, the reason for impoundment or confiscation, and the terms upon which such dog or other animal may be redeemed, if applicable.
+Such written notice shall be served upon the owner-or, if the owner is not present, then upon any person of suitable age and discretion residing at the owner's residence.
+Contained within such written notice shall be a description of the dog or other animal, any license number, the reason for impoundment or confiscation, and the terms upon which such dog or other animal may be redeemed and the appeal process, if applicable.
 If the owner of such dog or other animal is unknown, then such written notice shall be posted as soon as possible after confiscation or impoundment at the Humane Society of Central Washington.

-The impoundment of dangerous or potentially dangerous dogs is subject to the notification requirements in section 6.20.143.
+The impoundment of a dangerous or potentially dangerous dogs is subject to the notification requirements in YMC 6.20.135 and 6.20.1430.

-The impoundment of animals due to an individual being declared a problem pet owner as defined in YMC 6.20.500 is subject to the notification requirements of YMC 6.20.510.(Ord.
+The impoundment of animals due to an individual being declared a problem pet owner as defined in YMC 6.20.500 is subject to the notification requirements of YMC 6.20.510.
+(Ord.
+2018-037 § 1 (part), 2018: Ord.
+2018-021 § 1 (part), 2018: Ord.
 2005-69 § 1 (part), 2005).